sandgraal/vespera-js13k/README.md

 🎮 **[Play Live on GitHub Pages](https://sandgraal.github.io/vespera-js13k/)**

 ## Premise
 The *Grand Concordat of Radiant Serenity* has criminalized naps, rain, and minor melancholies.
-Play as **Vespera**, an obsidian unicorn with a 300-year migraine, dismantling the Solar Spire to claim 500 years of uninterrupted sleep.
+Play as **Vespera**, a melancholy unicorn with a 300-year migraine, dismantling the Solar Spire to claim 500 years of uninterrupted sleep.

 ## Controls
 - **WASD / Arrows**: Move